Improved Microaneurysm Detection using Deep Neural Networks: Methods

 \section{Methods}

-Microanerysms (MA) usually follow a guassian like intensity distribution and have isolated structures from neighbours.
+Microaneurysms (MA) usually follow a gaussian-like intensity distribution and have isolated structures from neighbours.
 To detect this tiny structures a pixel based deep neural network (DNN) \cite{dnn} is developed.
 Pixel based classification is useful for this type of complex detection.
-Every pixel of a image is classified as MA or non-MA.
+Every pixel of the image is classified as MA or non-MA.
 For any given pixel, class label is predicted using three color channel RGB values in a square window centered on that pixel of size w.
 The window around the given pixel may contain other MA.
 An overview of the method has been depicted in Fig.~\ref{fig:algo}.